rancher/docs/content/k3s/latest/en/backup-restore/_index.md

 | `--etcd-s3-region` | S3 region / bucket location (optional). defaults to us-east-1 |
 | `--etcd-s3-folder` | S3 folder |

-To perform an Etcd snapshot and save it to S3:
+To perform an on-demand etcd snapshot and save it to S3:

 ```
 k3s etcd-snapshot \